AugustArchive/collections/README.md

 - `Pair` and `TimedQueue` are remvoed
 - All deprecated methods are removed
 - Name is changed from `@augu/immutable` to `@augu/collections`
-- Added `Collection.update` to update values if they exist

 ## Usage
 ```js